 Our Chief Executive Officer annually reviews the performance of each of the other named executive officers.
-He also considers the recommendations of the Compensation Consultant.
-Based on this review and input, he makes compensation recommendations to the Compensation Committee for all executive officers other than himself, including recommendations for performance targets, salary adjustments, annual cash bonuses, and long-term equity-based incentive awards.
-In addition, our Chief Financial Officer also annually assesses the performance of our Chief Accounting Officer and makes compensation recommendations to the Compensation Committee.
-The Compensation Committee considers these recommendations along with data and input provided by its other advisors.
-The Compensation Committee retains full discretion to set all compensation for the executive officers.
+He also considers the recommendations of the compensation consultant as well as the recommendations of our Chief Financial Officer with regard to the performance of our Chief Accounting Officer.
+Based on this review and input, he makes compensation recommendations to the compensation committee for all named executive officers other than himself, including recommendations for performance targets, base salary adjustments, the discretionary components of our short-term cash incentive compensation, and long-term equity-based incentive awards.
+The compensation committee considers these recommendations along with data and input provided by its other advisors.
+The compensation committee retains full discretion to set all compensation for the named executive officers.